Safety in Numbers vs. Tyranny of the Majority

 By contrast, one or two difficult residents can effectively exercise veto power in a small building.

-At least from the agents’ perspective, bigger is almost always better.
+At least from the Realtors’ perspective, bigger is almost always better.

-P.S.: One of the downfalls of a large homeowners’ association?
+P.S.: One of the negatives of a large homeowners’ association?

 It’s tough to buck the majority.